 The Danger of Tired Truck Drivers

-Houston Lawyers Providing Powerful Legal Representation for Clients Nationwide
+Houston Trucking Lawyers Offer Legal Representation for Clients Nationwide

 One of the leading causes of commercial truck accidents is driver fatigue.
 Truck drivers tend to work long, monotonous hours and prefer to drive late at night; therefore, it should come as no surprise that fatigue and drowsiness can easily set in.
 While it is difficult to pinpoint exactly how many accidents are caused by fatigued driving, the National Highway Traffic Safety Administration (NHTSA) estimates that fatigue and drowsiness plays a role in 56,000 accidents each year, resulting in 40,000 injuries and over 1,500 fatalities.
 Even if those figures slightly exaggerate the number of truck accidents, it is still clear that driver fatigue presents a significant danger to other motorists on the road.